Last Updated on Jul 28th, 2023 by Heena Ganotra, Leave a Comment

 Yes.
 Apart from the two discussed above, another type of flight that you’d all be pretty familiar with is connecting flights.
 Let’s understand the same in detail.

-Connecting flights involve a flight itinerary that requires a traveler to change planes, taking two or more flights to get from the departure airport to the destination.
+Connecting flights involves a flight itinerary that requires a traveler to change planes, taking two or more flights to get from the departure airport to the destination.

 In other words, connecting flights take at least two different planes with two different flight numbers.
 While the itinerary is one, each flight requires a different boarding pass.